I recently travelled in an almost empty bus through the hills of Limburg. Some tapes protected the driver

 "Never let a good crisis go to waste", Winston Churchill once said.
 We have an unique opportunity to tackle air pollution.
 Perhaps working at home will stay facilitated, so that we can leave our cars in the garage.

-Most important is there should be enough capacity in the nursing homes when there comes a sudden outbreak.
-So we have to form an army of reservists, like the monks and nuns in olden times, to receive the new patients.
-Then we need not isolate the sick and the weak too much, because someone can look them up.
-Then we need not beforehand fear we're infectious, so we can walk to the football stadium together.
+Most important is there should be enough help when there comes a sudden outbreak.
+So we have to form an army of reservists to receive the new patients.
+Is conscription for civilian service an option?
+Then we need not isolate the sick and the weak too much, because we can look them up.
 For the only thing we have to fear is fear itself.